 _______ 1 toilet kit: Only toothbrush, small tube of toothpaste, comb/brush, sunscreen, and lip balm.
 Do not bring “smellables” like shampoo, soap, shaving cream, deodorant, etc. Things that “smell good” to us are an attraction for insects and animals.
 OA will provide biodegradable soap.

-_______ 3 one-liter reusable water bottles, preferably Nalgene.
+_______ 3 one-liter reusable water bottles, such as Nalgene.
 You must have these water bottles!
 We recommend plastic bottles (a non-BPA plastic or polyethylene).
-The Sustainability Office will be Giving 1 Princeton Nalgene Bottle.
-So bring 2 with you and get 1 on campus

 _______ 1 small flashlight or LED headlamp with fresh, alkaline batteries (alkaline batteries last longer).
 Headlamps are preferred, as they leave your hands free.
 It gets very dark in the backcountry, don’t forget this.